chiatsekuo/tilepuzzle/README.md

-# tilepuzzle - Sliding-block Puzzle and Permutation Inversions
+# tilepuzzle - Sliding-Block Puzzle and Permutation Inversions

 This is a CS3334 - Data Structures course project.
 It was completed by [Alex McVay](https://github.com/AlexanderLuasan), [Chia-Tse Kuo](https://github.com/chiatsekuo) , and [Andrew Park](https://github.com/psh320).